Helen Z. Papanikolas: Biography

 Helen Zeese was born in the mining community of Cameron (near Castle Gate) in Carbon County, Utah, to Greek immigrant parents George and Emily Zeese (originally Yiorgis and Emilia Zisimopoulos).
 The family moved to nearby Helper and, in 1933, to Salt Lake City, Utah where they established a chain of grocery stores.
 In her youth, Zeese attended Helper Central School and Carbon High School while living in Carbon County, and East High School in Salt Lake City.

 While attending the University of Utah, Zeese served as editor of the campus literary magazine Pen and associated with several other students who would become prominent in the field of western history.
 These included historian and archivist Dale Morgan.
-She graduated with a B.A. from the university in 1939.
+She graduated with a Bachelor of Arts from the university in 1939.
 She married Nick E. Papanikolas and the couple had two children, Zeese and Thalia.

 In 1984, the University of Utah awarded Papanikolas an honorary doctorate.
 She and her husband established scholarship programs for minority students at the University of Utah and the College of Eastern Utah.
 Papanikolas died in November 2004.